 Meet the Staff

-The Wellness Center is staffed by a team of medical, mental health, and health promotion professionals who are committed to improving the health and wellness of Loyola students.
+The Wellness Centers on all three of our campuses are staffed by a team of medical, mental health, and health promotion professionals who are committed to improving the health and wellness of Loyola students.
 Our staff members regularly engage in professional development opportunities individually or as a group in order to provide students with high quality care.
 The Wellness Center has a diversity and inclusion committee and a quality committee that meet regularly and hosts speakers in order to make sure our services align with the social justice mission of the university and are culturally competent.
 Please see below to learn more about the backgrounds and interests of the Wellness Center staff.

 Click below to learn more about our staff!